aimukhin/minfft/README.md

 For convenience, we provide aux data makers for one-, two- and three-dimensional transforms, along with a generic any-dimensional one.
-The dimensions are passed to makers in the C way — that is, the last index changes most quickly.
-Therefore, when calling from Fortran, array dimensions must be passed in the reverse order:
+The dimensions are passed to aux maker routines in the C order (most rapidly varying index is the last).
+So, when calling from Fortran, array dimensions must be passed in the reverse order:

 ```Fortran